 Looking to stay longer than a weekend?
 Your artistic prowess could score you a two- to eight-week stay at Yaddo (stay is free; application is $30 plus media upload fees).
 See Yaddo’s site for more information on artist residencies.

 There are more restaurants per capita in Saratoga Springs than in any other town in the US.
 Needless to say, your stomach won’t leave wanting.
 Start the morning with something, anything baked from Mrs. London’s Café, then for a quick organic bite, pop into Four Seasons Natural Foods, a café in the back of a health food shop where the menu’s always changing.
 Hattie’s, the town’s Louisiana-accented hot spot, has been serving Saratoga fried chicken alongside seasonal southern cuisine (look out for soft-shell crab in the summer) since 1938.
-Beekman Street Bistro Chef/Owner Time Meaney prides himself on his relationship with local farmers; his evolving offerings features a daily five-course tasting menu ($75).
-If you’re planning a winter getaway, consider a visit around the 8th annual Saratoga Restaurant Week, November 30 – December 6, 2012.
+If you’re planning a winter getaway, consider a visit around the 10th annual Saratoga Restaurant Week, December 5-11, 2014.

 How to get there: Amtrak’s Adirondack route takes passengers between New York City and Saratoga Springs twice daily (trip is just over 3.5 hours).
 Trains run more frequently to the Albany, where you can hire a shuttle to take you on the forty-minute ride to Saratoga.
 You can also take Megabus from NYC to Albany.
 If your hotel does not offer a shuttle service, you might want to carpool with a Zipcar.
 Biking is also great way to get around Saratoga and surrounding areas, so BYOB (bring your own bike) if you have one!